bbauska/Coursera-Bootstrap/readme.md

-And then, the list item here now the second one the Home page again, I want to update that to index.HTML there and then the second link to the about, because this is the aboutus.HTML page, I\'m going to put it back to that hash there and then I will remove the active class from the first item and then apply the active class to the second item, because this is the About Page and so that should be the one that is
+And then, the list item here now the second one the Home page again, I want to update that to index.HTML there and then the second link to the about, because this is the aboutus.HTML page, I&apos;m going to put it back to that hash there and then I will remove the active class from the first item and then apply the active class to the second item, because this is the About Page and so that should be the one that is